betodealmeida/shillelagh/ARCHITECTURE.rst

 When Shillelagh first runs that query, it will fail, because the table ``s3://bucket/path/to/file`` doesn't exist.
 Instead of raising an exception, the Shillelagh `DB API 2.0 driver <https://peps.python.org/pep-0249/>`_ will parse the error message, and detect that a table is missing.
 It will then look at all registered adapters, trying to find one that supports the ``s3://bucket/path/to/file`` table name.

 If it can find an adapter that handles the table name it will register the virtual table module, create the virtual table, and re-run the query.
-This way, to user everything just works.
+This way, to the user everything just works.

 Behind the scenes
 =================